nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54l/cryptography.rst

 * ``PSA_ERROR_HARDWARE_FAILURE``: The key slot has invalid data.
 * ``PSA_ERROR_CORRUPTION_DETECTED``: The key slot has invalid data.

+.. _ug_nrf54l_crypto_configuration:

 Configuration
 *************

 See :ref:`configuring_kconfig` for information on how to set the required configuration options temporarily or permanently.

-The CRACEN peripheral does not require any configuration.
-Its operation is ensured by hardware.
+The CRACEN peripheral's operation is ensured by hardware.

+The following Kconfig option toggles CRACEN microcode upload:

+* :kconfig:option:`CONFIG_CRACEN_LOAD_MICROCODE`: Enabled by default.
+  Set to ``n`` to disable microcode upload.

-The following Kconfig options are used to enable support for KMU:
+Use the following Kconfig options to enable KMU support:

-* :kconfig:option:`CONFIG_NRF_SECURITY`: Enables the nRF Security library
+* :kconfig:option:`CONFIG_NRF_SECURITY`: Enables the nRF Security library.
-* :kconfig:option:`CONFIG_MBEDTLS_PSA_CRYPTO_C`: Enables the Platform Security Architecture (PSA) cryptography API
+* :kconfig:option:`CONFIG_MBEDTLS_PSA_CRYPTO_C`: Enables the Platform Security Architecture (PSA) cryptography API.
-* :kconfig:option:`CONFIG_PSA_CRYPTO_DRIVER_CRACEN`: Enables the CRACEN driver
+* :kconfig:option:`CONFIG_PSA_CRYPTO_DRIVER_CRACEN`: Enables the CRACEN driver.

 The following code block shows how KMU support is enabled: